HomeMy WebLinkAbout1976-05-03 Special Meeting CITY OF GRAPEVINE

 as a City Councilman very seriously and that he feels like he

-was elected to help manage the off ice of this City and to
+was elected to help manage the office of this City and to

 act in a manner to protect and safeguard the rights of all